Courtesy of the Franklin D. Roosevelt Presidential Library and Museum

 In 1942, a movie was made about Fala and his life in Hyde Park.
 Children and other visitors who come to the Roosevelt Museum and Library in Hyde Park, New York still enjoy watching it today.

 Fala is probably the only president pet to be memorialized in statuary.
-A statue of Fala stands next to one of his master at the Franklin Delano Roosevelt Memorial in Washington D.C.
+A statue of Fala stands next to one of FDR at the Franklin Delano Roosevelt Memorial in Washington D.C.